 - Height – This is simple, it is the measurement of how high the walls of the circle are.

 - Pi – This is my favorite.
 It even has a symbol It represents the ratio of any circle’s circumference in relation to its diameter.
 Confused yet?
 Not to worry.
-For the most part, it will be represented as a number in our calculations.
-That number being 3.14.
+For the most part, it will be represented as a number in our calculations with and that number is 3.14.

-So with that said, let’s see what we can do with that information.
+With that being said, let’s see what we can do with that information.
 If you plan to calculate the total square footage of your circular pond, you have to know the radius, the circumference and the height.
-So let’s say that your pond has a radius of 10 feet, meaning that from side to side it is 20 feet (diameter).
+So let’s say that your pond has a height of 3 feet, a radius of 10 feet, meaning that from side to side it is 20 feet (diameter).
 Knowing this will enable you to figure out the circumference.
 Let’s say that:

 Height = 3 feet